 Rio de Janeiro is at sea level, near the Tropic of Capricorn.
-It has a hot and damp tropical climate.
-Being on the Southern Hemisphere, the seasons are reversed, as in Australia and Africa.
+It has a hot, damp, tropical climate.
+Being on the Southern Hemisphere, the seasons are reversed, just as in Australia and Africa.

 Summer is probably Rio’s most popular season.
 It starts to get hotter around October, and summer vacations start in mid-December.
 On sunny days, digital thermometers in Ipanema and Copacabana may read 40° C, about 104° F. The tropical summer sun is very hot after 10 a.m.
 If you have fair skin (and even if you don’t), take it easy and do not push your luck.
 Some sessions at a tanning salon to condition your skin before you go on board may be a good idea.
 Only it will not save you from a wearing a serious sunscreen, hat, and sunglasses.
 Summer nights are fresher, but not necessarily fresh.